Kenshin9977/video-dl/README.md

 * Saves videos with the name of the video followed by the author's name.
 * Only remuxes videos if it is encoded in h264 (faster than recode and lossless) in order to ensure compatibility with every NLE software.
 * Recodes the video in h264 if it is encoded with something else in order to ensure compatibility.
-* Detects if a GPU capable of h264 encoding is visible by the system and if there is, use it to encode the video rather than the CPU which is slower.
+* Detects if a GPU capable of h264/h265 encoding is visible by the system and if there is, use it to encode the video rather than the CPU which is slower.
+* Can download subtitles

 ## Usage